MicrosoftDocs/powerapps-docs/powerapps-docs/cards/overview.md

 :::image type="content" source="media/overview/placeholder-cards-power-fx.png" alt-text="Screenshot of the card designer." border="false":::

+## Post cards on Teams
+Post cards on Teams to share them with other people by using the **Send** button in the Designer and copying the link into a Teams chat or channel.

+:::image type="content" source="media/overview/placeholder-cards-play-page.png" alt-text="Screenshot of the card designer." border="false":::

 ## Lightweight Runtime

-The card runtime is the core of what allows users to play their interactive cards, using an easy declarative format to embed data and workflows.
-This engine abstracts over the interactive transaction capabilities of card canvases in Teams, enabling users to send and receive cards without needing to deploy a secondary bot service or build a Teams app.
+The card runtime is the core of what allows users to securily run their interactive cards with embeded data and workflows.
+The runtime engine abstracts over the interactive transaction capabilities of card canvases, enabling users to send and receive cards without needing to deploy a secondary bot service or build additional apps.

-Share cards on Teams with other people by using the Send button in the Designer and copying the link into a Teams chat or channel.

-:::image type="content" source="media/overview/placeholder-cards-play-page.png" alt-text="Screenshot of the card designer." border="false":::